 Our rivers and creeks are the most visible part of a complex hydrological system.
-The Bow and Elbow Rivers have drawn people to their banks and sculpted the landscape for thousands of years.
 However, rivers are far more than the waters within their banks, they are the hearts of freshwater systems called watersheds that include all lands that drain to the rivers, as well as groundwater, springs, wetlands, ponds, streams and lakes within those lands.
 Watersheds reflect both the natural characteristics of their geography and the impacts of human activities within them.